faz320/MBAsuperwomen/index.md

 ### Regression Analysis
 #### ESG and Profitability
-Table 4.
-Shows the results of regression analysis using profitability as a dependent variable and the average of 10-Year observations of firms dataset as the input data.
-Overall, the adjusted R2 values are low, ranging between 0.12 to 0.13, but consistent for all the four models, probably due to the limited number of selected independent variables.
-Three out of four ESG related scores were found significant in the regression models, namely, overall ESG disclosure score, environmental disclosure score and government disclosure score (p<0.05).
-In contrast, social disclosure scores didn’t have a significant correlation with corporate financial performance.
+**Table 4** below shows the result of regression analysis using profitability as a dependent variable and the average of 10-year observations of firms as the input data.
+Overall, the adjusted **R2 values are low**, ranging between 0.12 to 0.13, but consistent for all the four models, potentially due to the limited number of independent variables selecte.

+Three out of four ESG related scores were **found significant** in the regression models - overall ESG, environmental and government disclosure scores (p<0.05).
+In contrast, the social disclosure scores did not have a significant correlation with corporate financial performance.

-Based on the result, we accept hypothesis 1 that ESG disclosure has a significantly positive impact on corporate profitability.
+Based on the result, we **accept hypothesis 1** that ESG disclosure has a significantly positive impact on corporate profitability.
 In terms of the size of the impact, governance disclosure scores were found to be the most impactful compared with the other two.
 For 1 point increase in governance disclosure score, the firm’s ROA will increase by 0.17.
-Therefore, we also accept hypothesis 2.
+Therefore, we also **accept hypothesis 2**.

 <p align="center">
   <img src="pics/table 4 - regression .png" alt="Table 4" width="800"/>
 </p>

 #### ESG and Profitability Pre- and Post-Paris Agreement
-Table 5 shows the output of 8 regression analysis models using profitability as a dependent variable.
+**Table 5** below shows the output of 8 regression analysis models using profitability as a dependent variable.
 The average of observations from 2011 to 2015 of firms dataset were used as input data for the left 4 models and the average of observations from 2016 to 2021 dataset were used  as the input data for the other 4 models.

-Overall, the adjusted R2 values were much lower for the 4 models using 2011-2015 datasets (0.04-0.06) than those using 2016-2021 dataset (0.2015-0.2042).
-The 2011-2015 regression models show similar results to the models using 2010-2021 datasets.
-ESG disclosure scores, environmental disclosure scores and governance disclosure scores have significant and positive impact on the corporate profitability.
-Governance factors have the strongest impact, 1 point increase will lead to 0.21117 increase in ROA.
+Overall, the adjusted **R2 values were much lower** for the 4 models using 2011-2015 datasets (0.04-0.06) than those using 2016-2021 dataset (0.2015 - 0.2042).
+The **2011-2015** regression models show similar results to the models using 2010-2021 datasets. **ESG, environmental and governance disclosure scores have significant and positive impact on the corporate profitability.
+Governance factors have the strongest impact, 1 point increase will lead to 0.21117 increase in ROA.**

-However, the 2016-2021 regression models found no significant correlations between any of the ESG disclosure scores and ROA.
-This finding is consistent with the meta analysis studies conducted by Tensie Whelan, Ulrich Atz, Tracy Van Holt and Casey Clark in 2021.
+However, the **2016-2021** regression models found **no significant correlations between any of the ESG disclosure scores and ROA**.
+This finding is consistent with the <a href="https://www.stern.nyu.edu/sites/default/files/assets/documents/ESG%20Paper%20Aug%202021.pdf">meta analysis studies</a> conducted by Tensie Whelan, Ulrich Atz, Tracy Van Holt and Casey Clark in 2021.
 They found that ESG disclosure on its own does not drive financial performance.
-Specifically, only 26% of studies that focused on disclosure alone found a positive correlation with financial performance compared to 53% for performance-based ESG measures (for example, directly assessing a corporate’s performance on greenhouse gas emission reductions or waste management) <a href="https://www.stern.nyu.edu/sites/default/files/assets/documents/ESG%20Paper%20Aug%202021.pdf">(NYU Stern, ESG and Financial Perfornamce)</a>.
+Specifically, only 26% of studies that focused on disclosure alone found a positive correlation with financial performance compared to 53% for performance-based ESG measures (for example, directly assessing a corporate’s performance on greenhouse gas emission reductions or waste management).

-Therefore, we accept our hypothesis 3 that there are major differences in terms of impacts of ESG disclosure on financial performance of companies.
+Therefore, we **accept our hypothesis 3** that there are major differences in terms of impacts of ESG disclosure on financial performance of companies.

 <p align="center">
   <img src="pics/table 5.png" alt="Table 5" width="800"/>